scottBowles/do2019-rnative-android/README.md

    `npm start`

 1. And the site should be available!
 Follow the simple instructions in your terminal to open the app on your phone, on an emulator, or in the browser.

+### Do I really have to use Android?

+Feel free to use iOS or web.
+They'll just be a bit buggy.

+On iOS, the settings boxes look wonky, the Calendar screen's `Jump to Date` and `Jump to Season` modals don't work, and titles are in lowercase because iOS isn't recognizing the small-caps font variant.

+On web, the `Jump to Date` modal doesn't work, the `Jump to Season` modal works only intermittently, and the width is constrained to a mobile-like width as the mobile experience has been my focus thus far.

+You can see quite a bit of what is there on either, but Android is my first priority and it shows.